Interlabs-Official/BetterKMR/README.md

 Above is the instructions for Chrome.
 Firefox is currently not available with our existing framework, but support may be added later.

+## Why not Firefox?
+BetterKMR collides with a bunch of unsupported functions for Firefox.
+You can check them out [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities) if you wish.

 ## Changes
 ✅ Cleaner navbar<br>
 ✅ Sleek, user friendly settings panel<br>